SUGAARxD/Automaton-Interface/README.md

 - *Create Lambda Transitions*: Define lambda(λ) transitions between states by checking λ Transition button and right clicking first state and then second state; this function appears only for an NFA λ.

 ### Automaton Management
-- Gives the used the possibility to choose among different types of automatons like DFA, NFA and NFA λ.
+- Gives the user the possibility to choose among different types of automatons like DFA, NFA and NFA λ.

 ### Word Processing
 - *Check Word*: Verifies input word if it's accepted by the automaton.
 It will display an animation of the word passing throw the automaton.